 At Beech Hill School, we believe that the values of our school underpin the social, moral, spiritual and cultural development of all learners.
 We recognise that the holistic development of pupils plays a significant part in their ability to learn and achieve.

 Therefore, we take a cross-curricular approach that provides pupils with opportunities to explore and develop SMSC so that they are prepared for life in diverse, modern Britain.

 We have clear behaviour and reward systems that promote high standards of personal behaviour and teach children to take responsibility for their own actions.
-Our school values are rooted in our school code of conduct and our day to day practice to ensure we create a positive, inclusive learning environment.
-The curriculum also provides children with various opportunities to increase their cultural awareness so that pupils appreciate diversity and richness of other cultures.
-Our curriculum overviews across school clearly state the SMSC link for each topic.
+Our school values are rooted our school charter and our day to day practice so that we can create a positive, inclusive learning environment.

 Examples of how we embed British Values at Beech Hill School:

 - RE mornings

 - PSHE teaching